Measuring the Driving Forces of Predictive Performance: Application to Credit Scoring: XPER values

+Thus, in our example, the $R^2$ is equal to 50\%, with the contributions of features $x_1$ and $x_2$ to the $R^2$ amounting to 5\% and 45\%, respectively.
+Similarly, the XPER decomposition is:

+where $\phi_j$ represents the XPER value associated with the feature $x_j$ and $\phi_0 = -R^2$ the benchmark value.\footnote{Appendix \ref{Appendix:Benchmark} presents a detailed example illustrating the interpretation of the benchmark value $\phi_0$ in the context of a standard linear regression model and the decomposition of the $R^2$.} From Equations \eqref{R2_theory_2_} and \eqref{R2_theory_2__}, we can see that the contribution $\tilde{\phi}_j$ of the feature $x_j$ to the explained variance can be derived from the XPER value by normalizing it with respect to the difference $R^2 - \phi_0$:

+We generally report normalized XPER values, defined as $\phi_j / (\text{PM} - \phi_0)$, where $\text{PM}$ denotes the performance metric under consideration (e.g., $R^2$).
+Thus, in this particular setting, the XPER values exactly match the features’ contributions to the explained variance.

-Most of the time, there is no analytical expression for the XPER values $\phi_{j}$.
-Indeed, the function $G\left(y;\mathbf{x};\delta_0\right)$ is in general non-linear in $y$ and $\mathbf{x}$, as the model $\hat{f}(.)$ may be highly non-linear in $\mathbf{x}$ (e.g., machine learning model) and/or the performance metric may be non-linear in $y$ and $\mathbf{x}$.
-One exception is the case of quadratic loss functions, e.g., MSE, $R^2$, etc., associated to the linear regression model (see Appendix \ref{illustrations}).
+In many cases, analytical expressions for the XPER values $\phi_{j}$ are not available.
+Indeed, the function $G\left(y;\mathbf{x};\delta_0\right)$ is in general non-linear in $y$ and $\mathbf{x}$, as the model $\hat{f}(.)$ can be highly non-linear in $\mathbf{x}$ (e.g., machine learning model) and/or the performance metric can be non-linear in $y$ and $\mathbf{x}$.
+See Appendix \ref{illustrations} for the XPER values decomposition of several regression and classification performance metrics.

-Finally, the XPER values $\phi _{j}$ are theoretical and unobserved quantities.
-In Appendix \ref{Section_Estimation}, we propose two estimation methods for $\phi _{j}$ to accommodate models with either few features or with a large number of features.